victorvicto/myMiniCP/userguide/source/exercises.rst

 It is a two stage algorithm:

-1. Build an optimistic profile of the resource consumption.
+1. Build an optimistic profile of the resource consumption and check it does not exceed the capacity.
 2. Filter the earliest start of the activities such that they are not in conflict with the profile.

-Given a profile, consider the depicted activity that can be executed anywhere between the two brackets.
+Consider on next example the depicted activity that can be executed anywhere between the two brackets.
-Clearly it can not execute at its earliest start since this would violate the capacity of the resource.
+It can not execute at its earliest start since this would violate the capacity of the resource.
-We need to push the activity up to 7, which is the earliest time it can start making it possible to executed over its entire duration without being in conflict with the profile and the capacity.
+We thus need to push the activity up until we find a time where it can execute over its entire duration without being in conflict with the profile and the capacity.
+The earliest time  is 7.

 .. image:: _static/timetable2.svg